 Exploiting a Stack Buffer Overflow on Windows

-In a previous tutorial we discusses how we can exploit a buffer overflow vulnerability on a Linux machine.
-I wen through all theories in depth and explained each step.
+In a previous tutorial, we exploited a buffer overflow vulnerability on a Linux machine.
+I went through the theory in depth and explained each step explaining how the stack works, how the return address gets overwritten, and how we redirect execution to our shellcode.

-I strongly advise you to go and read that tutorial before trying to understand this one. :)
+I strongly advise you to go and read the Linux tutorial before this one.
+We'll be building on those fundamentals here.

 void handle_client(SOCKET client) {